ymniquet/eQuimageLab/docs/source/processing.rst

    is_out_of_range

-Moreover, you can instantiate a new black or empty image with the same size as an :py:class:`Image <equimagelab.equimage.image.Image>` object with the methods:
+Moreover, you can instantiate a new black or empty image with the same size as an :py:class:`Image <equimage.image.Image>` object with the methods:

 .. autosummary::

    black
    empty

-You may also clip or blend images with the following functions, which can be applied either to an :py:class:`Image <equimagelab.equimage.image.Image>` object or to a :py:class:`numpy.ndarray`:
+You may also clip or blend images with the following functions, which can be applied either to an :py:class:`Image <equimage.image.Image>` object or to a :py:class:`numpy.ndarray`:

-.. currentmodule:: equimagelab.equimage.image_utils
+.. currentmodule:: equimage.image_utils

 .. autosummary::